Installation#

 Note

-As of now, vLLM’s binaries are compiled on CUDA 12.1 by default.
-However, you can install vLLM with CUDA 11.8 by running:
+As of now, vLLM’s binaries are compiled with CUDA 12.1 and public PyTorch release versions by default.
+We also provide vLLM binaries compiled with CUDA 11.8 and public PyTorch release versions:

 $ # Install vLLM with CUDA 11.8.